tedeh/pingback-php/README.txt

 or not a pingback has already been registered or not.
 But it can easily find out if a page is backlinking and if the source and target are valid URLs and so forth.

-The solution resulted one regular and one static class: `PingbackServer` and `PingbackUtility`.
+The solution resulted one regular and one static class: PingbackServer and PingbackUtility.
-`PingbackUtility` contains a few static methods to aid the user and the server (See the usage section).
+PingbackUtility contains a few static methods to aid the user and the server (See the usage section).
 PingbackUtility includes the client. `PingbackServer` is an instantiable class with a set of methods and constants for implementing a specification compliant pingback server.